-Product pricing, unfortunately for most operators, also fluctuates tremendously based upon seasonality, availability, purchase quantity, quality, as well as total purchases made with a specific vendor.
+Product pricing also fluctuates tremendously based upon seasonality, availability, purchase quantity, quality, and total purchases made with a specific vendor.

-Added to the instability is the fact that products have varying shelf lives (the length of time a product can remain on the shelf before it spoils).
-This can range from one day for produce to indefinite for items such as paper supplies.
+Added to the instability is that products have varying shelf lives (the length of time a product can remain on the shelf before it spoils).
+Shelf lives can range from one day for produce to indefinite for items such as paper supplies.